Skip to main content

 Real-world resource examples?

-Here is a sad reality, I checked some of the most popular MCP servers available at MCP Registry but I couldn’t find any that was using resources.
+Here is a sad reality, I checked some of the most popular MCP servers available at MCP Registry but most of them don't expose resources.

 What's next